 I like to serve these Koftas with some:

-- Soft Fluffy Homemade Flatbreads
+- Shop-bought or Homemade Flatbreads

-- Simple salad ingredients or a green salad.
+- A green salad.

 Yes, these can be made up ahead, covered and stored in the fridge (uncooked).
 Bring them out of the fridge and leave them covered for 30 minutes to allow them to come up to room temperature before cooking.